Lavender: History and How To Grow It

 Azalea and Standard Pots

-After spending many years potting up plants, I do prefer azalea pots over standard pots.
-The diameter of the opening in a standard pot equals the height, but in a shorter azalea pot, the height is 3/4 the diameter.
+After spending many years potting up plants, I’ve developed a preference for azalea pots over standard pots.
+The diameter of the opening in a standard pot equals the height.
+But in a shorter azalea pot, the height is 3/4 the diameter.

 To me, plants display better in shorter pots.
 But I do use tall terra cotta planters with decorative details.
 And, of course, well-placed, sleek, modern planters are stunning.
 A well-grown lavender, even one without flowers, looks good in anything.